 8.2.
-LAUNCH STABILITY
+LAUNCH STABILITY AND ADEQUATE RAIL TAKE-OFF VELOCITY

 Launch vehicles shall have sufficient velocity upon "departing the launch rail" to ensure they will follow predictable flight paths.
 In lieu of detailed analysis, a rail departure velocity of at least 30 m/s is generally acceptable.
-Alternatively, the team may use detailed analysis to prove stability is achieved at a lower rail departure velocity 20 m/s either theoretically (e.g., computer simulation) or empirically (e.g., flight testing).
+By exception, a team may request to use detailed analysis to prove stability is achieved at a lower rail departure velocity down to 25 m/s, either theoretically (e.g., computer simulation) or empirically (e.g., flight testing).
+The 30m/s lower take-off velocity is a requirement and not a guideline.
+Rail take-off velocities in the range of 25-30m/s are to be considered rare exceptions.